foolip/mdn-bcd-collector/DESIGN.md

 When pointing a browser at https://mdn-bcd-collector.appspot.com/ to run tests, the server keeps track of which tests to run, accepts results from each test as it run, and combines all of the results at the end.
+A random session id, stored in a cookie, is used to get results back.

-To start a run, the browser posts to `/api/first` and gets a first page URL to visit in the response.
-A random session id is used and carried along through every step.
+To start a run, the browser fetches the full list of tests from `/api/tests` and navigates to the first test.

-On each page, the harness waits for results and posts them to `/api/report`.
+On each page, the harness waits for results and posts them to `/api/results`.
-The next page to visit is retrieved from `/api/next`.

-When all the tests have been run, `/api/next` will return a URL to a page where the results can be submitted is a pull request to a GitHub repository.
+The next test to run is included in the response from `/api/results`, and when there is no next text the browser navigates to a page (`/results/`) where the results can be submitted as a pull request to a GitHub repository.

 ### WebDriver